wp-plugins/vat-moss/readme.txt

 Stable Tag: 1.0.1
 License: GNU Version 2 or Any Later Version

-Create EU VAT MOSS report definitions from Easy Digital Downloads and Woo Commerce sales records and create upload files to be sent your tax authority.
+Vendors in all EU member states can create EU VAT MOSS report definitions from Easy Digital Downloads and Woo Commerce sales records and create upload files to be sent your tax authority.

 == Description ==